stevenvelozo/pict-view/.swm/pict-views.dnnva352.sw.md

 app_version: 1.10.2
 ---

-Pict is a non-opinionated set of tools to provide Model, View and Controller patterns to web applications, console applications and other applications where the UI is primarily represented as text strings.
+Pict is a non-opinionated set of tools to provide the disparate parts of Model, View and Controller patterns to web, console and other applications where the UI is primarily represented as text strings.

-According to Wikipedia, the acknowledged universal source of truth for humanity, a software View is:
+According to Wikipedia (_the acknowledged universal source of truth for humanity?_), a software View is:

 > View
 >